 As people across the UK have heeded advice to stay indoors and only venture outside if necessary, restaurants and pubs who would normally be catering to large crowds have closed their doors.

 This has left the wholesalers who supply food to them in a tricky position: many want to find ways to keep their business going, but their regular source of revenue has ground to a halt.
 However, the demand for food across the country is as high as it ever was – and with supermarket delivery slots booked solid, shelves cleaned out and most imposing limits on who can shop and when, is there a niche that wholesalers could fill?

 A number of UK wholesalers think so, and in a bout of admirable agility, have pivoted to selling direct-to-consumer, opening up consumer-facing online shops and Facebook pages and offering delivery to customers’ homes.

-The possibilities of wholesalers selling direct-to-consumer (DTC) are numerous, from establishing themselves as a trusted and valued brand in their own right to opening up additional revenue streams and gathering customer data that could continue to be valuable even after the crisis has passed.
+The possibilities of wholesalers selling direct-to-consumer (D2C) are numerous, from establishing themselves as a trusted and valued brand in their own right to opening up additional revenue streams and gathering customer data that could continue to be valuable even after the crisis has passed.

 The ecommerce experience